the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 ![](healthalert.png)

-**Drones:** Lastly; while in space set your drones to passive and focus fire.
-You must have drones in your drone bay for the drone window to appear.
-Click the hamburger menu in the top left of your drone window and select "passive" "focus fire."
-Passive is a requirement as aggressive drones can cause aggro splits in sites and we dont want that.
-This gets your expensive drones killed.
+**Drones:** Lastly; while in space click the cog button on the "Drones in Space" bar of the drone window.
+Untick "Auto Attack" and set your drones to focus fire.

 ![](drones.png)